ViennaRSS/vienna-rss/Carthage/Checkouts/Sparkle/README.markdown

 ## Features

 * Seamless.
 There's no mention of Sparkle; your icons and app name are used.
 * Secure.
-Updates are verified using DSA signatures and Apple Code Signing.
+Updates are verified using EdDSA signatures and Apple Code Signing.
 * Fast.
 Supports delta updates which only patch files that have changed.
 * Easy to install.
 Sparkle requires no code in your app, and only needs static files on a web server.
 * Supports bundles, preference panes, plugins, and other non-.app software.
 Can install .pkg files for more complicated products.